 This top came in the bottom half of the bunch in the dry speed test.
-It was the second slowest merino layer to dry next to the thicker SmartWool Merino 250 and took 10 minutes longer than the similar weight Icebreaker 200 Oasis Crew.
+It was the second slowest Merino layer to dry, and took 10 minutes longer than other tops of similar weight.

-Merino layers are known for being heavy when wet and slow to dry, although all the merino layers dried faster than two synthetic tops that we tested from Arc'teryx and The North Face.
+Merino layers are known for being heavy when wet and slow to dry, although all the Merino layers dried faster than the majority of synthetic tops that we tested.

 Offset shoulder seams and an underarm gusset were nice but overall fit could use some fine-tuning.